wchiquito/jj-for-everyone.github.io/src/remotes.md

 jj git clone --colocate ~/jj-tutorial/remote ~/jj-tutorial/repo
 ```

-The `clone` command takes a flag `--colocate` just like `jj git init` and I recommend you always use it for the same reason.
+Just like `jj git init`, you should use the `--colocate` flag with the `clone` command until it becomes the default soon.
 The last two arguments are (1) the **source** from which to clone and (2) the **destination** - where to store the copied repo.
 When you clone from a remote, you're automatically connected to it with the default name `origin`.
 We'll also need to recreate our repo-specific authorship configuration: